vodofrede/dis-projekt/README.md

 or delete recipes without being logged in, they will recieve an unauthorization error.
 The user can click on the title of a recipe to view it by itself in full view.
 The user can always return to the front page by clicking the giant ReciPy logo in the top bar.
+Recipes keep track of the date of creation and who made it, for extra security - so that random users cannot delete eachothers recipes.